Rule 86A- GST department can block the ITC ledger was inserted in CGST Rules,2017 vide a CGST Notification no. 75 dated 26th December 2019.

 5) The taxpayer who intends to avail of the ITC is a non-existent recipient of goods or services.
 (Recipient doesn’t conduct any business from any place for which registration was taken).

-What is the maximum period for which authorized officer can block/restrict the utilization of ITC?
+What is the maximum period for which authorized officers can block/restrict the utilization of ITC?

 The maximum period of restriction shall be one year from the date where such restriction was imposed by the authorized officer.

-Is Rule 86A is ultra virus to law?
+Is Rule 86A is an ultra virus to law?

 Rule 86A is a draconian, arbitrary, irrational, and unduly harsh provision as it gives Revenue the power to impose the restriction